The Wright stuff

 The BehaviourWorks Method (below) articulates specific steps to understanding behaviours and tackling behaviour change challenges.
 BWA explored the issue through a literature and practice review (1), deep-dived into what’s important and relevant for producers (2) and designed interventions to be trialled (3).

-As the conference brochure says, it’s “the perfect chance to keep up-to-date with current research and connect with colleagues who share an interest in behaviour analysis.”
+The conference provided attendees with the chance to keep up-to-date with current research and connect with colleagues who share an interest in behaviour analysis.